Electric vehicle industry in China: SAIC Motor

 SAIC Motor Corp., Ltd. (formerly Shanghai Automotive Industry Corporation) is a Chinese state-owned automobile manufacturer headquartered in Anting, Shanghai.
-Founded in 1955, it is currently the largest of the "Big Four" state-owned car manufacturers of China, namely: SAIC Motor, FAW Group, Dongfeng Motor Corporation, and Changan Automobile, with car sales of 5.37 million, 3.50 million, 3.28 million and 2.30 million in 2021 respectively.
+Founded in 1955, it is currently the largest of the "Big Four" state-owned Chinese car manufacturers, ahead of FAW, Dongfeng and Changan, with car sales of 5.37 million, 3.50 million, 3.28 million and 2.30 million in 2021 respectively.

 The company produces and sells vehicles under its own branding, such as Maxus, MG, Roewe, Baojun (under SGMW), Wuling (under SGMW), Feifan, as well as under foreign-branded joint ventures such as SAIC-Volkswagen and SAIC-General Motors.
 In 2021, domestic-branded cars took 52% of sales.
 It also produces electric vehicles under some of the previously listed brandings, including dedicated EV brands such as Feifan.

 It is currently a Fortune Global 100 company, ranked 60 on the list.
 Including SGMW, it is also the third largest plug-in electric vehicle (BEV and PHEV) company and second largest BEV company in the world, with 10.5% and 13% global market share respectively in 2021, selling under brand names such as Wuling, Baojun, Maxus, MG, Roewe and Feifan.